• Mumbai, India

 Q3.
 Will my autistic child ever talk?

-Experts have found that even after age 4, many non-verbal children with autism have developed language.
+A. Experts have found that even after age 4, many non-verbal children with autism have developed language.
 So, you need to be optimistic and offer all the support, care, and therapies to your child for speech development.

 Q4.
 At what age will an autistic child talk?

-It is obvious for you as a parent to worry about your autistic child’s speech.
+A. It is obvious for you as a parent to worry about your child’s speech.
 But the good news is your child may talk soon, as a study has shown that some children who were not talking by the age of 4 to 5 developed speech after the age of 5.

 Q5.
 Can autism be cured?